oanamariasilivastru/Web3.0/README.md

 A Web3 project leveraging blockchain technologies for a decentralized experience.

 ## 📌 Description
 This application explores the power of Web3, using blockchain technologies to provide a secure and decentralized experience.
-The project enables users to interact with smart contracts and perform transactions without intermediaries.

 ## 🚀 Features
 - **Authentication with crypto wallets** (e.g., MetaMask)